MI-ShridharPatil/MI-ShridharPatil/README.md

 Hello!
 I'm Shridhar Patil, a Full Stack Web Developer at Maven Infotech, specializing in PHP Laravel, JavaScript, and Salesforce.
 I have a strong passion for backend development, API integrations, and problem-solving.

 At Maven Infotech, I work on scalable web applications, optimizing performance, and developing end-to-end solutions.
-My expertise lies in Laravel, React.js, and Salesforce, where I focus on building efficient systems that enhance user experiences.
+My expertise lies in Laravel,PHP, Backed development  where I focus on building efficient systems that enhance user experiences.

 🚀 I thrive on solving complex technical challenges, writing clean and optimized code, and continuously learning new technologies to improve business processes.